jnozzi/cocoadev.com/markdown/AddressBookNotesFieldAndLDAP.md

-My General/AddressBook is binding with a LDAP server and I can't see the description attribut of inetOrgPerson into the notes field.
+My AddressBook is binding with a LDAP server and I can't see the description attribut of inetOrgPerson into the notes field.
 All other fields works fine.

 I try to map manualy description(LDAP) and Notes(AB) but there's no results.